bhargavv62/End-to-End-Frontend-CI-CD-Deployment-on-AWS-with-Jenkins/README.md

 ![web](https://github.com/user-attachments/assets/97c8a9ce-fb80-4356-a4a6-a0fd1be16fa7)

-# STEP-3: Now Install Deploy to container plugin
+# STEP-3: Add the Deploy to Container plugin in Jenkins

 Go to Manage Jenkins » Plugins » Available Plugins » Deploy to container

 <img width="2880" height="764" alt="image" src="https://github.com/user-attachments/assets/dd848c8e-7c27-492b-8c27-89ac098f76bd" />

-# STEP-4: Integrate Maven
+# STEP-4: Connect Maven to the Build Pipeline

 Go to Manage Jenkins » tools and select maven